 Therefore, my top picks for the best hotels in Geneva NY include:

-- Holiday inn Express & Suites Geneva Finger Lakes (budget) – This low-key hotel has casual rooms that start at just over $120 per night.
-Accomodations here also include everything you need for a supremely cozy stay (WiFi, flat-screen TV, etc.), in addition to a free continental breakfast buffet, use of an indoor pool and hot tub, guest laundry faciltiies, and an on-site gym.
+This low-key hotel has casual rooms that start at just over $120 per night.
+Accommodations here also include everything you need for a supremely cozy stay (WiFi, flat-screen TV, etc.), in addition to a free continental breakfast buffet, use of an indoor pool and hot tub, guest laundry facilities, and an on-site gym.

-- White Spring Manor (mid-range) – With reasonably priced accomodations that start at just under $140 per night, this 3.5-star Belhurst property features 13 tradtionally stylized, totally unique rooms with WiFI, comfy king/queen sized beds, AC, flat-screen TVs, and access to a 24-hour front desk.
+With reasonably priced accommodations that start at just under $140 per night, this 3.5-star Belhurst property features 13 traditionally stylized, totally unique rooms with WiFI, comfy king/queen-sized beds, AC, flat-screen TVs, and access to a 24-hour front desk.

-- Vinifera Inn (luxury) – This luxurious inn features 20 modern guest rooms that sit on the second and third floor of a historic, stone castle from the 1880s and that include sweeping views of nearby Seneca Lake.
+This luxurious inn features 20 modern guest rooms that sit on the second and third floor of a historic, stone castle from the 1880s and that include sweeping views of nearby Seneca Lake.
 Yes, this property was built in 2003 as an extension of Belhurst Castle.
-That’s why, all rooms here feature king size beds, jacuzzis fireplaces and spacious walk-in showers.
+That’s why, all rooms here feature king-size beds, jacuzzis fireplaces, and spacious walk-in showers.

 Best Things to do in Geneva NY